gOps132/Zyklon/notes/Thoughts.md

 more portable because this zyklon project that I have is sort of a static library.

 It seems that I have to redo the renderer soon, the structure of the renderer is good enough

+I abstracted away the graphics context

+I am having some thoughts about reshaping the engine API with callbacks, this method seems more verbose and has more oppurtunity for optimizations. :|